Overview¶

 The factory system aims to provide *Testkit objects that facilitate three groups of testing scenarios:

-Underneath, these factories and objects use a system of SourceEntity and ClusterEntitys to share data.
-The source is the true answer, and the clusters are the merging data as it moves through the system.
-A comprehensive set of comparators have been implemented to make this simple to implement, understand, and read in unit testing.
+Underneath, these factories and objects use a system of SourceEntity and ClusterEntity objects to share data.
+The source entities are the ground truth, and the cluster entities are the intermediate or final groupings as data moves through a pipeline.

 All factory functions are configured to provide a sensible, useful default.

-The system has been designed to be as hashable as possible to enable caching.
+The system is designed to be as hashable as possible to enable caching.
 Often you’ll need to provide tuples where you might normally provide lists.

 There are some common patterns you might consider using when editing or extending tests.

-We can use the factories to test inserting or retrieving isolated SourceConfig or Model objects.
+We can use the factories to test inserting or retrieving isolated Source, Model, or Resolver objects.

 source_testkit = source_factory()